 Qualifying students typically apply to the program during their junior year or the first semester of their senior year.
 In the graduate portion of the program, admitted students can be hired as RAs or Graders in their first semester.
 We also offer a small number of BA/MA summer bridge research internships.
-The program is ideal for students whose career goals will be furthered by graduate-level training and who are planning to pursue a Ph.D. in statistics or another field.
+The program is ideal for students whose career goals will be furthered by graduate-level training and who are interested in pursuing a Ph.D. in statistics or another field.

 Only upon enrollment in the Graduate School of Arts & Sciences (GSAS) can a BA/MA student receive transfer credit for up to three courses (9-12 credits) and up to 0.50 RU for graduate courses (4000-level and above) taken in excess of the 124-credit requirement for the Columbia or Barnard Bachelor’s Degree (i.e., courses that did not count toward the undergraduate major, concentration, or general education requirements).